 Your healthcare provider may suspect your baby has macrosomia if you:

-Your healthcare provider may order an ultrasound to check your baby’s weight and amount of amniotic fluid.
+Your healthcare provider may order an ultrasound to check the fetal weight and amount of amniotic fluid.
 An ultrasound is a diagnostic procedure that transmits high-frequency sound waves through body tissues.
 These waves transform into video or photographic images.

 As ultrasound isn’t precise and can’t predict shoulder dystocia, your healthcare provider will combine information from your ultrasound with your pregnancy history and physical exam to determine the safest timing and route of delivery.